 The right to jury trial is guaranteed by the Sixth Amendment for all serious offenses, which the Supreme Court has defined as offenses that carry a possible sentence of more than six months in custody.
 Although there is a popular notion that 12 persons must sit on a jury, the Supreme Court has held to the contrary.
 States may choose to have juries as small as six persons for noncapital felony cases.
-Moreover, there is no constitutional requirement that the jurors' verdict be unanimous.
-Depending on the size of the jury, a nonunanimous jury may be sufficient.
+However, jurors' verdict be unanimous.

 The jury selection process begins with a panel of jurors (called the "venire") being summoned for jury selection.
 Potential jurors are questioned in a process called "voir dire" to reveal their backgrounds, attitudes, and any possible biases they may hold.
 The parties can excuse jurors from the jury by using challenges for cause, or by exercising peremptory challenges.
 Challenges for cause are allegations that specific jurors cannot be fair.
 Each side has an unlimited number of challenges for cause.
 By contrast, each party will have a limited number of peremptory challenges.

-challenges need not be supported by a showing of actual bias by the juror.
+Peremptory challenges need not be supported by a showing of actual bias by the juror.
 Each side has wide discretion in exercising peremptory challenges, although it is improper to use them in a discriminatory manner.
 Once jurors are finally chosen to sit on a case, they are referred to as the "petit" jury.